wvteijlingen/conversationalist/README.md

 - Interface based approach allows great flexibility.
 - Built in dialogue classes to cover most common conversation patterns.
-- Fully UI and environment agnostic.
+- Fully UI and platform agnostic.
 You can run this locally on a device, your own server, or in "the cloud".
 - No dependencies!

 ## Table of contents